grantbow/fit/README.md

 redirect building and testing the sub-modules using go.mod files.
 This is currently the best way to handle module paths in golang.

+I feel the word "poor" has a negative connotation.
+I think a better name for these conventions might be "Filesystem Issue Tracker" or FIT.
+However if using bug with git any command alias can be used to call the program.

 # Feedback
 I would like to work with others and would appreciate feedback at grantbow+bug@gmail.com.